-Nichole Bowden is a writer whose interests include playing the piano, strumming her guitar, cooking delightful meals, filling the role of family historian, playing tennis, and running through the Sierra Nevada foothills with her dog Buddy.
-When she was nine, her grandparents took her on a cross country road trip that sparked a life-long obsession with traveling.
+Nichole Bowden is a writer whose interests include yoga, photography, theatre, cooking, and running through the Sierra Nevada foothills with her dog Chili.
+When she was nine, her grandparents took her on a cross-country road trip that sparked a life-long obsession with traveling.
 She fulfills her passion for travel and adventure through home exchanging locally and around the world.

 She was born and raised in Auburn, California, the heart of the gold country.
 Her mother cultivated her love of stories by reading to her and her five siblings every night before bed.
-She started writing at the age of seven, and decided to make it her life work at the age of 36.
+She started writing at the age of nine.
 She is a member of Sierra Writers where her work is critiqued and her passion is encouraged.